Tigers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit has a record of 16-20 in games where sportsbooks have it as underdogs of at least +115 on the moneyline.
+- Detroit has entered 25 games this season as the underdog by +130 or more and is 11-14 in those contests.

-- The Tigers have an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Tigers have a 43.5% chance of coming away with a victory in the contest.

-- Detroit and its opponents have gone over the total this season in 28 of its 52 opportunities.
+- Detroit and its opponents have hit the over in 29 of its 53 games with a total this season.

-- In five games with a line this season, the Tigers have a mark of 3-2-0 against the spread.
+- The Tigers are 3-3-0 against the spread in their six games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.